 4) Girls Are Expected To Behave/ Be Nice, Suppress Feelings

-My mother was my role-model with regards to emotional repression.
+My mother was my role model with regard to emotional repression.
 I never heard her say anything bad about anyone or rage about things that made her angry.
 No wonder she got cancer and died so young.
 There is a cancer-personality type, just as there is a scoliosis personality type.

 We carry on and pretend all is fine, blocking out painful memories and pretending all is well.
 We stop being our true selves, it’s the only way to survive.